ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 A Deterministic Finite Automata.
 There is an infinitely long read-write tape, upon which the input string is initially written.
 At any time a “head” is over one space on the tape, and can read the symbol written there (initially the head is at the left-hand end of the tape).
 The action of a Turing machine is thus:

 At a given time, the DFA is in a certain state, and the head is over a symbol which it reads.
 Given this state-symbol pair, a transition function determines:
 - Which symbol to overwrite on the current space on the tape.
-Whether to move the head left or right.
-Which next state the DFA moves to.
+- Whether to move the head left or right.
+- Which next state the DFA moves to.
 A Turing machine accepts the input if it halts in an accept state.

 The Turing machine is a sufficiently general model for computation to capture entirely that which can reasonably be thought of as mathematically computable.
-T

 ##### Nondeterministic Turing Machines

+If instead of a single action (overwritten symbol, move left or right and state transition) we allow a set of possible actions, then we get the nondeterministic Turing machine.

+This can be thought of as a tree, where each branching process represents the variety of possible actions at a given time.
+A string is accepted if there is some path through the tree to an accept state.

 ##### Quantum Turing Machines
 ##### Complexity Classes

+- **P**: The class of problems that can be decided in polynomial-time on a Turing machine.
+-

 ## Lecture 13